Do you struggle with achieving visibility at work?

-However, asynchronous collaboration can perfectly complement joint effort towards better remote visibility — especially in teams operating across time zones.
+However, asynchronous collaboration can perfectly complement joint efforts toward better remote visibility — especially in teams operating across time zones.

 Equal visibility opportunities in this regard imply remote teams keep everything documented and accessible to all team members in a shared channel in a team messaging app, for example.

-Managers can also acknowledge individual or team effort by giving credit where credit is due.
+Managers can also acknowledge individual and team efforts by giving credit where credit is due.

 You can publicly recognize a team or an individual in a dedicated channel in a team chat app.